-Requests for Information
+Request for Information

-The CAFR is designed to provide LASERS' Board of Trustees, our membership, taxpayers, investment managers, and creditors with a general overview of LASERS' financial position and to show accountability for the funds it receives.
-It is available in state libraries across the state of Louisiana with excerpts available on the Louisiana State Employees' Retirement Systems' web site at www.lasers.state.la.us.
+The CAFR is designed to provide LASERS' Board of Trustees, our membership, taxpayers, investment managers, and creditors with a general overview of LASERS' financial position and show accountability for the funds it receives.
+It is available in its entirety on the Louisiana State Employees' Retirement Systems' web site (in Adobe Acrobat) at www.lasers.state.la.us.

-Questions concerning any of the information provided in this CAFR or requests for additional financial information should be addressed to:
+Questions concerning any of the information provided in this CAFR, or requests for additional financial information, should be addressed to: